By God's Spirit

 Therefore, remember from what high state you have fallen and repent!
 Do the deeds you did at the first; if not, I will come to you and remove your lampstand from its place – that is, if you do not repent.

-Let us consider this truth with gravity: the Lampstand is not the promise of salvation, but the very power to bear witness for our Christ!
+Let us consider this truth with gravity: the Lampstand is not the promise of salvation, but the very power to bear witness for our Christ.
 Yet, reflect upon the multitude of professing churches throughout the land , and consider how pervasive the spiritual darkness remains.
-Think upon the plight of the heathen sailors, striving with all their might to keep the sinking vessel afloat, while the prophet Jonah lies below, given over to the sleep of indifference!
-Behold the many boastful pastors, with their meticulously prepared sermons that possess no spiritual fire, for they utterly fail to bridge the dreadful chasm between the stern admonitions of Holy Writ and the present, bitter reality of the world!
-The visible Church reveals itself to be what it has ever been: fearful and faithless to truly lay down its neck for the advance of the Gospel.
-It possesses no true soldiers of the cross, but only mere attendees who warm the seats.
-It boasts no generals fit for spiritual warfare, but only hireling shepherds who care not for the flock.
+Think upon the plight of the heathen sailors, striving with all their might to keep the sinking vessel afloat, while the prophet Jonah lies below, given over to the sleep of indifference.
+Behold the many boastful pastors, with their meticulously prepared sermons that possess no spiritual fire.
+How so?
+They utterly fail to bridge the dreadful chasm between the stern admonitions of Holy Writ and the present, bitter reality of the world.
+The visible modern Church reveals itself to be what it has ever been: fearful and faithless to truly lay down its neck for the advance of the Gospel.
+It possesses no true soldiers of the cross, but only mere attendees, prim and proper, who warm the seats.
+It boasts no generals fit for spiritual warfare, but only hireling shepherds who care not for the flock still lost.
 It possesses no heavenly power, but relies on the weak scaffolding of man-made programs.

 He does not call forth the ordained showman with his fine cloth and practiced eloquence, but rather the camel-skinned, rugged, unpopular, and ridiculous prophet, whose only authority is the Word of God upon his tongue and the fire of the Spirit in his very being.
 Thus, we rest secure in the knowledge that His work will be completed, not by the strength of man, but by the power of Him who chooses the weak to shame the strong.